Benjamin-Walker/log-neural-cdes/README.md

 and (n_samples, n_classes) respectively.
 If the dataset had original_idxs then those should be saved as a list of jnp.arrays with shape [(n_train,), (n_val,), (n_test,)].

+The UEA dataset can be downloaded using the `download_data.py` script.
+The UEA data can be preprocessed by running the `process_uea.py` script.

 ## Models

 The scrips in the models folder are used to define the various deep learning